Cricut | Cutting Machines

 Picking the best Cricut machine

-• Ease of use: Not all Cricut machines are created equally here, even though they use the same software, you’ll notice vastly different physical interfaces and cutting abilities.
-The Maker and Explore series both have a wealth of tutorials available for them, where other machines like the Joy are a bit more limited even though it’s targeted at beginners.
+• Ease of use: Not every Cricut cutting machine is created equally here, even though they use the same software, you’ll notice vastly different physical interfaces and cutting abilities.
+The Maker and Explore series both have a wealth of tutorials available for them, whereas other machines like the Joy are a bit more limited even though it’s targeted at beginners.

 • Cutting force: If you’re only working with thin vinyl or cardstock, most machines are going to be sufficient for you, but as soon as you try to work with thicker materials like leather, acrylic, or wood, you’ll start having issues.
 Too much cutting force is never a problem, but not enough of it can leave you wondering why your project isn’t quite looking like the example you’re following in the tutorial.
 If cutting force is a priority of yours, I’d avoid the Cricut Joy.